Desmodus stocki—Stock's Vampire Bat // Macrotus californicus—California Leaf-nosed Bat

 Phyllostomatids are predominantly tropical and semi-tropical.
 Several species reach into the southernmost U.S. seasonally.
 Two species are present as fossils in our region: The California Leaf-nosed Bat (Macrotus californicus) that occurs at present north to southern Arizona and California, and the extinct Stock's Vampire Bat (Desmodus stocki).
 The latter likely is a progenitor of Desmodus rotundus, the Common Vampire Bat, which does not reach north to the border region today.

 This larger version of the Common Vampire Bat (Desmodus rotundus) occurs as a fossil across the southern United States and apparently survived until several thousand years ago on one of the Channel Islands (San Miguel) off of the coast of California (Guthrie 1980).
-Regional records probably are Mid Wisconsin or earlier.
+Other regional records probably are Mid Wisconsin or earlier.

 Vampire bats are reliant on blood for food.
 The Common Vampire Bat today commonly feeds on livestock, the replacement for many of the Pleistocene hoofed creatures that became extinct at the end of the Pleistocene.